veit/jupyter-tutorial/docs/nbconvert.rst

     creates `Reveal.js <https://revealjs.com/>`_ slides.

 ``script``
-    kconverts the notebook into an executable script.
+    converts the notebook into an executable script.
 This is the easiest way to create a Python script or a script in another language.

     .. note::